-New York has its Manhattan, Moscow its mule and Long Island its Iced Tea.
-In turn, Singapore has the honour of having one of the hardest cocktails to make.
+New York has its Manhattan, Moscow its Mule and Long Island its Iced Tea.
+Singapore also has the honour of its own signature cocktails.
 Formulated at the turn of the century, the Singapore Sling was initially called the Straits Sling, and was created as a lady’s cocktail, hence its pinkish tone.

-The Singapore Sling has proven so popular that bottled versions are now also available in commercial supermarkets and shops.
-Drinks and other Singapore Sling products can be found at the Singapore Sling boutique at Clark Quay.
+The Singapore Sling has proven so popular that bottled versions are now also available in supermarkets and shops.
+Drinks and other Singapore Sling products can be found at the Singapore Sling boutique at Clarke Quay.

 Even though you might want to head down to the Long Bar and order yourself an authentic Singapore Sling while embracing the nostalgia of the Raffles Hotel, there are other bars which also do great versions of this drink.
 OverEasy at One Fullerton whips up an excellent Singapore Sling with a touch of Angostura Bitters, while Orgo at the Esplanade blends theirs with freshly squeezed pineapple, lime and pomegranate juice.